Top Scholarships & Key Resources for Transgender Students

 Eligibility

-These awards are open to students interested in careers in healthcare and medicine.
+Open to HOSA member who are students interested in careers in healthcare and medicine.
 Possible fields include dentistry, nursing, occupational therapy, allied health, public health, and others.

 How to Apply